apache/spark/docs/structured-streaming-programming-guide.md

 row on left side, the engine must know when an input row on left side is not going to match with anything on right side in future.

+###### Semantic Guarantees of Stream-stream Semi Joins with Watermarking
+{:.no_toc}
+Semi joins have the same guarantees as [inner joins](#semantic-guarantees-of-stream-stream-inner-joins-with-watermarking) regarding watermark delays and whether data will be dropped or not.

 ##### Support matrix for joins in streaming queries

 <table class ="table">